Central stability for the homology of congruence subgroups and the second homology of Torelli groups: High connectivity results

+In the case that $W$ is a symplectic $R$--module, these semisimplicial sets (or the corresponding posets) have been studied, for example, by Charney \cite{Charney}, Panin \cite{Panin}, and Mirzaii--van der Kallen \cite{MvdK}.
+This generalization to arbitrary $W$ is due to Friedrich \cite{Friedrich}.
+In \cite{MvdK,Friedrich} more generally unitary groups are considered.
+In their notation, we are considering the case that the anti-involution is the identity, $\varepsilon=-1$, $\Lambda=R$, $\mu=0$, and $\lambda$ the symplectic form is

 Mirzaii--van der Kallen \cite[Definition 6.3]{MvdK} defined a broad concept of the \emph{unitary stable rank} of a ring $R$, which specializes to apply to the study of symplectic, orthogonal, and unitary groups over $R$.
-The following definition is the version of their definition relevant to symplectic forms, specifically, we assume $R$ to be commutative and (in the notation of the paper \cite{MvdK}) we define unitary stable rank associated to the identity involution on $R$, $\epsilon=-1$, $\Lambda=R$, and the symplectic form

-\begin{definition} A commutative ring $R$ has \emph{(symplectic) unitary stable rank $s$} if $s$ is the smallest value of $m$ for which $R$ satisfies Condition (B$_m$) of \autoref{DefnStableRank}, and \emph{Condition (T$_{m+1}$)}.
-To state Condition (T$_m$) we define the group of \emph{elementary symplectic matrices} $ES_{2m}(R)$ as follows.
-Let $e_{i,j}(r)$ denote the $(2m \times 2m)$ matrix with $r \in R$ in position $(i,j)$ and 0 elsewhere.
-Then $ES_{2m}(R)$ is the group generated by the matrices of the form:

-With this notation, Condition (T$_m$) is the statement that the group $ES_{2m}(R)$ acts transitively on the set of unimodular elements $v$ in $R^{2m}$. \end{definition}

-Results of Mirzaii--van der Kallen \cite[Remark 6.4]{MvdK} and Magurn--van der Kallen--Vaserstein \cite[Theorems 1.3 and 2.4]{MvdKV} together imply that commutative semi-local rings (including fields) have symplectic unitary rank $1$, and PIDs have symplectic unitary rank at most $2$.
+Results of Mirzaii--van der Kallen \cite[Remark 6.4]{MvdK} and Magurn--van der Kallen--Vaserstein \cite[Theorems 1.3 and 2.4]{MvdKV} together imply that semi-local rings (including fields) have symplectic unitary stable rank $1$, and PIDs have symplectic unitary stable rank at most $2$.
 Most relevant to this paper are the integers $R=\Z$, which have symplectic unitary stable rank $2$.